Nonreligious Americans Remain Far Underrepresented In Congress

 Atheism doesn't poll well

-It's true that Americans remain at least somewhat open to atheist office-holders.
+It's true that Americans remain at least somewhat open to atheist officeholders.
 In one regular polling question, Gallup asks Americans what types of people they would (or would not) vote for as president.
 For example, 91 percent of Americans say they would vote for a Jew and 81 percent say a Mormon.
 Fifty-eight percent of Americans would vote for an atheist.
 That's not only a majority but a record high for atheists.

-Then again, it's very low compared to Jews and Mormons (and Christians in general, who have made up all of the presidents to date), and the numbers altogether suggest that America's nonreligious have a long way to go before they become mainstream as politicians.
+Then again, it's very low compared with Jews and Mormons (and Christians in general, who have made up all of the presidents to date), and the numbers altogether suggest that America's nonreligious have a long way to go before they become mainstream as politicians.
 That 58 percent put atheists next to last on Gallup's list, above socialist (at 47 percent) and on par with Muslim (60 percent).

 Not only that, but atheist is still far more of a minus than a plus for voters.
 According to one 2014 Pew poll, just over half of Americans said that knowing a presidential candidate was atheist would make them less likely to vote for that candidate; only 5 percent said "more likely" (the remaining 41 percent said it "wouldn't matter").

-It's not exactly "nones" (atheists are only one subset of unaffiliated Americans), and it's a question about voting for president, but it at least sends a message: being nonreligious is still not a big selling point for many voters.
+It's not exactly "nones" (atheists are only one subset of unaffiliated Americans), and it's a question about voting for president, but it at least sends a message: Being nonreligious is still not a big selling point for many voters.